Inaciocb/Inaciocb/README.md

 Since you've reached my profile for some reason, here is a summary about my activity in programming that one may be interested in!

 - 🌱 I’m currently learning: C language, GIT, Linux bash.
-- 🔭 I’m working on mostly Desktop practicing purposed applications (PDF content finder right now)
+- 🔭 I’m working on mostly Desktop practicing purposed applications (PDF content finder at the moment)
 - 🎯 My very next learning steps are going to be: Python, Javascript and OCaml.
 - 📫 How to reach me: https://www.instagram.com/inaciocbuemo/
   -> You can call me to talk about Jobs or any software-related topics.